- What is Study Abroad?

 10: What types of programs are available to me?

-The Office of International Engagement at Montclair State University offers numerous options for students seeking an opportunity to study in another country.
+The Office of International Academic Initiatives at Montclair State University offers numerous options for students seeking an opportunity to study in another country.

 There are four different ways to participate in study abroad programs.